-Additionally, after this offering, the holders of an aggregate of 20,591,629 of our ordinary shares, or their transferees, will have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
+Additionally, certain holders of ordinary shares, or their transferees, have rights, subject to some conditions, to require us to file one or more registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
 If we were to register the resale of these shares, they could be freely sold in the public market.
 If these additional shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of our ADSs could decline.